missionpinball/mpf-docs/hardware/voltages_and_power/voltages_and_power.rst

 Light Power
 -----------

-You lights will require a lot of power.
+Your lights will require a lot of power.
 Depending on the type of light the voltage might differ.
 Traditional incandescent bulbs need something around 12V to 24V.
 LEDs usually run at 5V (sometimes 12V).